wicked-smart/Booking-API/README.md

 ## Future Work

+* Fix bugs and write various unit , performance and load tests
 * Optimise ORM queries/ use **select_related** and **prefetch_related** or maybe use **raw sql queries** to lower the overall response times
 * ‌Ability to add custom debit and credit cards as payment methods and do live payments
 * Allow users to query on Stops and Layovers
 *  Also, Add feature to book **multi-city** flights
-* Fix the very strange bug of 400 BAD REQUEST on cancelling returning ticket of ROUND_TRIP flight (reason being refunds webhook event data containing same booking_ref for both DEPARTING and RETURNING journey type!)
+* Fix the very strange bug of **400 BAD REQUEST** on cancelling returning ticket of ROUND_TRIP flight (reason being refunds webhook event data containing same booking_ref for both DEPARTING and RETURNING journey type!)

 ## Live Demo

  [![Video]](https://github.com/wicked-smart/Flight-Booking-API/assets/46626672/d8caf614-9dae-467e-b777-e225344bf5af)